Last updated on March 28th, 2026

 The Mexican capital extends far and wide, so the best place to start your adventure is definitely at the heart of it all, the Historic Center of Mexico City.

-My favorite thing about the Historic Center of Mexico City is that it is as eclectic as the city itself, it has high-end hotels and elegant restaurants, but also lots of street vendors, taco stands, and street performers, the Gothic Metropolitan Cathedral sitting next to the ruins of the Aztec Empire.
+My favorite thing about the Historic Center of Mexico City is that it’s as eclectic as the city itself; it has high-end hotels and elegant restaurants, but also lots of street vendors, taco stands, and street performers, with the Gothic Metropolitan Cathedral sitting next to the ruins of the Aztec Empire.

-Visiting the Historic Center of Mexico City is a non-negotiable if you are looking for the best things to do in Mexico City as a first-time visitor.
+Wandering the streets of the Historic Center is a must if you’re looking for the best free things to do in Mexico City.

-While walking through the Historic Center of Mexico City you will inevitably end up at El Zocalo, also known as Plaza de la Constitución, Mexico City’s main square and the biggest one in all of Latin America.
+While walking through the Historic Center of Mexico City, you’ll inevitably end up at El Zócalo, also known as Plaza de la Constitución, Mexico City’s main square and the biggest one in all of Latin America.

 Go inside Mexico City’s Metropolitan Cathedral